python/mypy/docs/source/command_line.rst

     <https://en.wikipedia.org/wiki/CI/CD>`_, as it will make your
     dependencies less reproducible.
-Instead, you should require and install type dependencies like you would any other (test) dependency, eg by using an dependency section in your `pyproject.toml
+Instead, you should require and install type dependencies like you would any other (test) dependency, such as by using a dependency section in your `pyproject.toml
     <https://packaging.python.org/en/latest/guides/writing-pyproject-toml/>`_.

     .. note::